makeandbuild/vessl/README.md

 against the same object.
 This is controlled by the supports(...) method of your custom Validator instance.
 If a validation error is encountered the proxy dao instance will throw a RuntimeException ([BeanValidationException](./src/main/java/com/makeandbuild/vessl/validation/exception/BeanValidationException.java)) that contains a list of ObjectError objects defining the validation errors that occured.

-## Property Configuration

-It's possible to configure your application via an environment name which will match to a resource property file included in the classpath.
-This is great if you dont mind including environment settings in your packaging.
-For a full example, please see the [SpringEnvironmentPropertyPlaceholderConfigurerTest](./src/test/java/unit/com/makeandbuild/vessl/propconfig/SpringEnvironmentPropertyPlaceholderConfigurerTest.java).
-You can also see the configuration of [src/test/resources/spring-propconfig.xml](./src/test/resources/spring-propconfig.xml).
-Here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the environment name (will load [/config-dev.properties](./src/test/resources/config-dev.properties) in classpath)

-    JAVA_OPTS="-DenvironmentName=dev -Dlog4j.configuration=file:/home/dev/log4j.properties"
-    export JAVA_OPTS

-It's also possible to explicitly define the property file on the local filesystem you want to use.
-If you are in dev/ops this is probably what you want to have for your produciton environmets.
-Here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the full filename

-    JAVA_OPTS="-DenvironmentFilename=/home/dev/config-dev.properties -Dlog4j.configuration=file:/home/dev/log4j.properties"
-    export JAVA_OPTS

 # REST resources